mybb/mybb-blog-mailer/README.md

 - `BLOG_MAILER_GH_HOOK_SECRET` - the secret used for the GitHub web hook - defaults to an empty string.
 This should be configured to a secret value to ensure only legitimate requests are processed.
 - `BLOG_MAILER_XML_FEED_URL` - the URL of the XML feed to read blog posts from.
 Defaults to `https://blog.mybb.com/feed.xml`.
 - `BLOG_MAILER_LAST_POST_FILE_PATH` - the path to the file to store the date of the last sent email in.
 Defaults to `./last_blog_post.txt`.

+## Building

+This project uses [`dep`](https://github.com/golang/dep) to manage dependencies.
+Make sure you've installed `dep`, then run `dep ensure` to create the `vendor` directory with all of the vendor libraries.

+You can then build the project for Linux, Mac and Windows x86_64 by running `make all`.